kataras/iris/render/README.md

 # Package information

+This package is a fork from [unrolled/render](https://github.com/unrolled/render) but it has been high-modified to support gzip compression and work with iris & fasthttp.
+The package is free to use for all, either non-Iris users.

+## About
 Provides functionality for easily, one line, rendering JSON, XML, text, binary data, and HTML templates.

 All functions are inside Context, options declaration at the configuration state.